powerhousepro69/videoinfox/readme.md

 ### Find videos by searching the text of all Playlists and the Default Directories Index

-     -Playlist Find on the home screen to search for text in all playlists.
+     -Playlist Find is on the home screen.

       Find videos to play or add to a playlist without needing to know the files location.
       Use a keyword from the path or filename to locate videos.